-4.3.1 Understand how citizens use social media during emergencies
+4.3.1 Understand how social media is used by citizens during emergencies

 The latest research has focussed on understanding how citizens use social media during emergencies.
 Understanding how social media is used can help filter and interpret the information gathered and align the social media strategy during an emergency.
 This section outlines the findings of EmerGent regarding the social media roles taken up by citizens and a 6 phases theory of the cycle of reactions of citizens on Twitter during an emergency.